wolfSSL/wolfcrypt_nodejs/README.md

 ret = wolfcrypt.wc_FreeRsaKey( rsaKey )
 ```

 `ret` will be the return value of the C function.
-It is important to note that wolfcrypt structures are not managed by the garbage collector and as in the above example the relevant function call must be made to free the memory used by wolfcrypt, in this case `wc_FreeRsaKey`.
+It is important to note that wolfcrypt structures are not managed by the garbage collector and as in the above example the relevant function call must be made to free the memory used by wolfCrypt, in this case `wc_FreeRsaKey`.
 All of the available C functions can be found in `addon/wolfcrypt/main.cpp`.

 ### Interface Classes

-Alternatively if you find using the native C functions within nodejs to be clunky, interface Classes have been provided to make using wolfcrypt more convenient in nodejs:
+Alternatively if you find using the native C functions within Node.js to be clunky, interface Classes have been provided to make using wolfCrypt more convenient in Node.js:

 ```
 const { WolfSSLRsa } = require( 'wolfcrypt' )